Frans-Willem/CsrSpiDrivers/README.md

 ### spitlpt.arduino.offload ###
 This should be the final product, a dll that offloads most of the work to the arduino to speed things up.

+### spilpt.ftdisyncbb ###
+This is the driver for SPI programmer based on FTDI FT232R or later chip using synchronous bitbang mode.
+Currently it supports running CSR tools (such as BlueLab or BlueSuite) under Linux with Wine.
+See included README.